Handling datetime features with the DatetimeEncoder#

 Feature Importances

-We can see that the total seconds since Epoch and the hour of the day are the most important feature, which seems reasonable.
+We can see that the hour of the day, the temperature and the humidity are the most important features, which seems reasonable.

 Conclusion#

-In this example, we saw how to use the DatetimeEncoder to create features from a date column.
+In this example, we saw how to use the DatetimeEncoder to create features from a datetime column.
 Also check out the TableVectorizer, which automatically recognizes and transforms datetime columns by default.

 Gallery generated by Sphinx-Gallery